The Best Eco-Friendly Cleaning Products That Actually Work

 Commercial glass cleaners are mostly water, alcohol, and ammonia.
 You can replicate that with a DIY mix: two cups of water, a quarter cup of rubbing alcohol, and a tablespoon of vinegar.
 Spray, wipe with a lint-free cloth, done.
 Streak-free and zero packaging waste.

-If you prefer a ready-made option, several brands now offer glass cleaner in concentrate form — you buy the bottle once and refill from a tiny concentrate tab.
-It dramatically reduces plastic use and shipping weight.
+If you prefer a ready-made option, several brands now offer glass cleaner in concentrate form.
+You buy the bottle once and refill from a tiny concentrate tab.
+This dramatically reduces plastic use and shipping weight.

 When shopping for eco-friendly cleaning products, a few things to keep in mind: